What is Port 464?

 What is Port 464 Used for?

 You use port 464 for making Kerberos password change requests.
-As this is an important component of Microsoft AD implementations, it is necessary to keep this port accessible on devices that process password change requests in these implementations.
+As this is an important component of Microsoft AD (Entra) implementations, it is necessary to keep this port accessible on devices that process password change requests in these implementations.

 Primary Functions